dask/dask-ml/docs/source/hyper-parameter-search.rst

     from dask_ml.datasets import make_classification
     X, y = make_classification(chunks=20, random_state=0)

-Our underlying estimator is an :class:`sklearn.linear_model.SGDClasifier`.
-We specify a few parameters common to each clone of the estimator:
+Our underlying model is an :class:`sklearn.linear_model.SGDClasifier`.
+We specify a few parameters common to each clone of the model:

 .. ipython:: python